The last few weeks have been insane, made more so by my emotions of anger and guilt that have surfaced around money.

 In my eyes my mom was the victim and money was the perpetrator.

-And because I desperately wanted my mother’s approval, I made a vow to protect myself from this lover in the future whilst also remaining loyal to her by punishing money through rejecting money and refusing to deal with money in any way.
+I made a vow to remain loyal to my mom and to protect myself from this lover and punishing money by rejecting money and refusing to deal with money in any way.

 I was loyal to this vow to the point where dealing with money would cause me panic attacks and lead to acid reflux.

-The only way for me to move forward was to forgive money and validate myself
+The only way to move forward financially is to forgive money and validate yourself

-I’ve spent years working on my approval seeking from my mom.
+I’ve spent years working on my need for approval.

-All that anger and rejection in my teens wasn’t just at money but at my mom too.
+All that anger and rejection in my teens wasn’t just at money but at my mom too for making the decisions she made.

-The adult me had to parent and guide my inner child to honour her decision and respect that she was doing what she knew to be best at that time.
+The adult me had to parent and guide my inner child to honor my mom's decision and respect that she was doing what she knew to be best at that time.

 Forgiving money helped me forgive my mother.